ElementsProject/elements/doc/elements-tx-format.md

 *Notes*:
 * Fields in the following table are listed in the same order in which they are serialized.

-* The 'Encoding' column in the following tables corresponds to the way that the fields are serialized.
-In Bitcoin, numbers and hashes are interpreted as being encoded in little-endian, and this same policy carries over to Elements.
-Since hashes (TXIDs, Asset IDs, etc.) are stored as little-endian integers internally, when they are serialized their bytes will appear in reverse order and they will look backwards.
+* The *Encoding* column in the following tables indicates how the fields are serialized.

 * Values are defined in multiples of 100,000,000 (this corresponds directly to how Bitcoin encodes value, where 1 BTC is divisible into 100,000,000 Satoshis).
 For example, a `ConfidentialAmount` representing 7 units of something (`L-BTC`, inflation keys, etc.) would be encoded as 700,000,000.